Practical Driving Test in UK 2

 Qu.5 - Mark three answers

-When you are moving off from behind a parked car you should
+When you are moving off from behind a parked car you shouldA.
+Look round before you move off

 B. Use all the mirrors on the vehicle